SimVascular/SimVascular-Plugin-Purkinje-Network/README.md

 # SimCardio
 This is the repository for the SimCardio project.
 The project currently contains only the Purkinje Plugin.

+> The Purkinje Plugin code is under active developement and is not stable.
+There is limited error checking in the Python script and the GUI is still in developement.

 # Purkinje Plugin
 The Purkinje Plugin is a custom SimVascular plugin used to create a Purkinje network on a surface model of the heart.
 When loaded into SimVascular the Purkinje Plugin adds a **Purkinje Network** tool to the SimVascular menu bar.